-We reserve the right to change these Terms and Conditions and the 'Key Facts about Fees' at any time without notice to you provided that the changes are either beneficial to students or are not material or are in response to changes in applicable laws and regulations or rules of applicable professional bodies (including changes to applicable laws resulting from the United Kingdom leaving the European Union), or are to rectify an error or are to aid clarification.
+We reserve the right to change these Terms and Conditions and the 'Key Facts about Fees' at any time without notice to you provided that the changes are either beneficial to students or are not significant or are in response to changes in applicable laws and regulations or rules of applicable professional bodies, or are to rectify an error or are to aid clarification.
 Each version of these Terms and Conditions and 'Key Facts about Fees' will be published in the Rules and Regulation section of the Student hub on our website.